Kassia: Life

 Unsatisfied with her response, Theophilos rejected her and chose Theodora as his wife.

 By 843, Kassia had founded a convent in the west of Constantinople, near the Constantinian Walls, and became its first abbess.
-Although many scholars attribute this to bitterness at having failed to marry Theophilos and to become empress, a letter from Theodore the Studite indicates that she had other motivations for wanting a monastic life.
-It had a close relationship with the nearby monastery of Stoudios, which was to play a central role in re-editing the Byzantine liturgical books in the 9th and 10th centuries, thus ensuring the survival of her work (Kurt Sherry, p.
-56).
-However, since the monastic life was a common vocation in her day, religious zeal is as likely a motive as either depression or aspiration for artistic renown.
+Although one view holds that her decision to enter monastic life was motivated by bitterness at having failed to marry Theophilos and become empress, a letter from Theodore the Studite indicates that she had religious motivations for embracing the monastic life.
+Since monastic life was a common vocation in her time, religious devotion may have been as important a motive as disappointment or the pursuit of artistic renown.
+Her convent had a close relationship with the nearby monastery of Stoudios, which played a central role in re-editing the Byzantine liturgical books in the 9th and 10th centuries, thus helping to preserve her work.

 Emperor Theophilos was a fierce iconoclast, and any residual feelings he may have had for Kassia did not preserve her from the imperial policy of persecution for her defence of the veneration of icons.
 Among other things, she was subjected to scourging with a lash.
 In spite of this, she remained outspoken in defence of the Orthodox Faith, at one point saying, "I hate silence when it is time to speak."

 After the death of Theophilos in 842 his young son Michael III became Eastern Roman Emperor, with Empress Theodora acting as Regent.
-Together they ended the second iconoclastic period (814-842); peace was restored to the empire.
+Together they ended the second iconoclastic period (814–843); peace was restored to the empire.

 Kassia traveled to Italy briefly, but eventually settled on the Greek Island of Kasos, where she died sometime around 865.
 In the city of Panaghia, there is a church where Kassia's tomb/reliquary may be found.

 Works

 Overview

 Kassiani wrote many hymns which are still used in the Byzantine liturgy to this day.
 She became known to the great Theodore the Studite, while she was still a young girl, and he was impressed by her learning and literary style.
 She not only wrote spiritual poetry, but composed music to accompany it.
-She is regarded as an "exceptional and rare phenomenon" among composers of her day At least twenty-three genuine hymns are ascribed to her.
+She is regarded as an "exceptional and rare phenomenon" among composers of her day.
+At least twenty-three genuine hymns are ascribed to her.
 Her oeuvre as a whole demonstrates influence from classical Greek literature, which she studied early in life.